Improved High School Transition for College Bound Students Receiving Academic Accommodations

 - The Eleventh Grade Component teaches students the research skills used to choose the college that best meets their needs and interests and to identify appropriate financial aid opportunities.

 - The Twelfth Grade Component assists students in completing admission forms, arranging placement tests, meeting with advisors for course selection, arranging reasonable accommodations and tutoring, and selecting extracurricular activities.
 Twelfth-grade students also visit college classrooms and interact with professors to gain a better understanding of academic expectations on a postsecondary level.

 Three weekly college visits to four-year schools during the summer expose students to college life and postsecondary education opportunities.
 Project Access students are also invited to participate in social events throughout the year, including parties and a luncheon.

 Summer Institute teachers are credentialed in the area of instruction and highly experienced.
 Additionally, Summer Institute peer mentors (successful college students with disabilities) are available as friends, role models, and mentors for Project Access students.

-Tuition is $650 (inside Howard County), $660 (Maryland, outside Howard County), and $670 (outside Maryland) for the Project Access Summer Institute.
-If required, financial assistance is available.
+Tuition is $650 (inside Howard County) or $660 (instate/outside Howard County) for the Project Access Summer Institute.
+Scholarship money will be available for students in financial need.

 A 100% refund is available before the Summer Institute begins.
 There is no refund after the start of the Summer Institute.